junxit/us-congress-bills-110/metadata.md

 - 2008-04-02 — The Speaker designated the Honorable Eleanor Holmes Norton to act as Chairwoman of the Committee.
 - 2008-04-02 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1941)
 - 2008-04-02 — The previous question was ordered pursuant to the rule. (consideration: CR H1939)
+- 2008-04-03 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2008-07-16 — Measure laid before Senate by unanimous consent. (consideration: CR S6838-6857)
+- 2008-07-16 — Passed Senate with an amendment by Yea-Nay Vote.
+80 - 16.
+Record Vote Number: 182. (text: CR S6842-6855)
+- 2008-07-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
+80 - 16.
+Record Vote Number: 182.(text: CR S6842-6855)
+- 2008-07-16 — See also S. 2731.
+- 2008-07-16 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2008-07-16 — Senate Committee on Foreign Relations discharged by Unanimous Consent.
+- 2008-07-16 — Senate struck all after the Enacting Clause and substituted the language of S. 2731 amended.
+- 2008-07-17 — Message on Senate action sent to the House.